starcraft66/Plex-Data-Collector-For-InfluxDB/README.md

 Python 3+

-You will need the influxdb library installed to use this - [Found Here](https://github.com/influxdata/influxdb-python)
+You will need to install the necessary requirements found in the requirements.txt file using pip.